rkyankya/ruby-capstone/README.md

 ### Execution

-You have to select a branch and the git directory to run the linter:
+You have to select a local directory to run the linter:

-   `$ bin/main.rb master your_dir/.git`
+   `$ bin/main.rb `

 ### Example
 You can run the file scripts/create_repos.sh in order to create local repos to test the linter